Notice of Pre-AIA or AIA Status

 As per claim 1, Paladugu teaches the invention including a method for releasing a remote terminal, performed by a relay terminal, comprising:

-Sending first release indication information to the remote terminal, in response to a specified condition being satisfied (pp. 0097; figure 15: relay UE may initiate the PC5 link release), wherein the first release indication information is configured to indicate the remote terminal to release the relay terminal, and the specified condition comprises receiving a synchronous reconfiguration indication (pp. 0084-0085, 0097; figure 11: RRC reconfiguration including Reconfigwithsync).
+Sending first release indication information to the remote terminal, in response to a specified condition being satisfied (pp. 0097; figure 15: relay UE may initiate the PC5 link release), to enable the remote terminal to connect to a second relay terminal, wherein the second relay terminal is a terminal other than the relay terminal (pp. 0099: the remote UE may release the PC5 link and try to connect to other relay UE), the first release indication information is configured to indicate the remote terminal to release the relay terminal, and the specified condition comprises receiving a synchronous reconfiguration indication (pp. 0084-0085, 0097; figure 11: RRC reconfiguration including Reconfigwithsync).

-As per claim 2, Paladugu teaches the invention as claimed in claim 1.
+As per claim 2, Paladugu and Cheng’890 teach the invention as claimed in claim 1.
 Paladugu further teaches wherein sending the first release indication information to the remote terminal, in response to the specified condition being satisfied comprises:

 Sending the first release indication information to the remote terminal, in response to receiving the synchronous reconfiguration indication, and a target cell identifier in the synchronous reconfiguration indication being different from a source cell identifier; or